eskojuhani/nhl-react/README.md

 # FrontEnd demo for NHL schedules/games etc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+This project was generated with latest React.

 ## Development server

 Run `npm i` to install node components.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `yarn react-scripts start` for a dev server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 Data is fetched from backend https://nhl-data.herokuapp.com.
 It's a node app.